MattiaBologna/vue-hello/README.md

     - Options API: Object (data, methods, .mount) (Noob friendly)
     - Composition API: Imported API funcitons (requires more understanding of the reactiveness of Vue, it's more efficient while building complete apps)

+        => **Which to choose?**

+        The Options API is implemented on top of the Composition API (same underlying system)

+        - Options: Centered around *component instance* (.this).
+        - Composition: Centered around *Declaring reactive state variables in a function scope and composing multiple functions together*.

 > Template Syntax